TL;DR

 Flexibility

-Coworking spaces pride themselves in flexible membership plans and beauty coworking spaces are no exception.
-Members aren’t usually locked in to long-term agreements and can rent space on-demand, providing greater flexibility to fit their changing schedules.
+In beauty coworking spaces however, members aren’t usually locked in to long-term agreements and can rent space on-demand, providing greater flexibility to fit their changing schedules.

 Networking Opportunities

-Not only are you working alongside other talented professionals, you’re working alongside referral opportunities and even potential clients.
-A hair stylist and a makeup artist can benefit greatly by working in the same building, sharing client info, and using each other’s services.
+Not only are you working alongside other talented professionals in a beauty coworking space, you’re working alongside referral opportunities and potential clients.

 Creative Freedom